 Best Powder Foundation: BareMinerals Blemish Rescue Skin-Clearing Loose Powder Foundation

 This foundation uses 0.5% salicylic acid.
 Salicylic acid works by breaking down dead skin, which can unclog your pores as a sort of gentle exfoliant.
-Salicylic acid can also even decrease your skin's sebum production, so especially if you have oily skin, this product could be helpful for your acne.
+Salicylic acid can also even decrease your skin's sebum production, so especially if you have oily skin, this foundation that won't clog pores could be helpful for your acne.

 Salicylic acid is also quite gentle, and a useful alternative to harsh exfoliants such as those that contain microplastics.